 Racine Heritage Museum is dedicated to preserving the material culture and sharing our history of achievement, diversity, inventive genius, productivity, craftsmanship and entrepreneurial spirit.
 These stories of the people and their culture characterized by determination, skill, diversity, and courageous spirit are worthy of celebration.
 The Racine Heritage Museum has a vast public archive for research.

 Since 1938, the Racine Theater Guild has provided a venue for performance arts in southeastern Wisconsin.
 As the first community theater in Wisconsin to own its own building, the Racine Theater Guild has hosted national theater festivals and represented the United States at international theater festivals.
 The Racine Theater Guild also hosts unique concert series, theater events for children, community theater classes and nationally recognized theater productions.

-The Racine Symphony Orchestra (RSO), established in 1932 by Frederick Schulte, is one of the oldest symphony orchestras in Wisconsin.
+Established in 1932 by Frederick Schulte, The Racine Symphony Orchestra (RSO) is one of the oldest symphony orchestras in Wisconsin.
 Since then, the Racine Symphony Orchestra has performed over 400 concerts.
 The RSO currently hosts the Young Artists’ Competition, Masterworks concerts, summer and holiday pops concerts and regular community education programs.

 The Racine Arts Council was founded in 1967 to encourage, support and advocate on behalf of Racine artists, art organizations and young people interested in the arts.